MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 UChicago Medicine is home to one of the most integrated and experienced radiation therapy teams in the country.
 Our well-respected doctors and physicists design and deliver the most effective treatments available anywhere, using leading-edge technology.
 Learn more about our radiation oncology services.

-Significant recent advances have been made in targeted therapy for primary liver cancer and bile duct cancer with the approval of several new medications.
+Significant recent advances have been made in targeted therapy and immunotherapy for primary liver cancer with the approval of several new medications.
 This field is continuously evolving.
-In addition, a combination of chemotherapy and liver-directed therapy as a bridge to resection or liver transplantation are also being actively studied.
+In addition, a combination of systemic therapy and liver-directed therapy as a bridge to resection or liver transplantation are also being actively studied.

 Patients with liver cancer may also benefit from liver transplantation in specific cases.
 Many UChicago Medicine physicians skilled in caring for liver cancer patients are also members of our world-renowned liver transplant team.
 We were the first medical center in the United States to perform a living related donor liver transplant.
 Learn more about our liver transplantation program.